Get the Glossary

-Supporting Remote Employees’ Mental Health and Wellbeing Amid COVID-19
+Supporting Remote Employees’ Mental Health and Wellbeing

 Sasha Butkovich

-A Guide To Remote Employees Ebook
+A Guide To Remote Employees

 Fortunately, there are some strategies you can use to help your remote workers stay healthy and happy while they keep things moving from home.

-Mental Health at Remote Workplaces
+Mental Health Considerations for Remote Companies

 Nearly one in five American adults will experience mental illness in a given year — despite this, there still exists a significant stigma around mental health issues.
 The U.S. Centers of Disease Control and Prevention found only 25% of people with mental health symptoms feel that others are caring or sympathetic about their illness.
-At a time when people have grown weary of staying home and avoiding social activities, these feelings can only increase.
+For remote workers, these feelings can only increase — and there are other considerations.
+Employees miss out on things like colleague interaction and office provisions.
+The resulting loneliness can take a significant toll on people, even in the best of situations.

 According to Fast Company, research published in the Perspectives on Psychological Science took a look at the impacts of loneliness on health.
 The researchers found that social isolation increases the risk of mortality by 29%.